Borys Grynyov: Honors and awards

 In 1996 Borys Grynyov was one of the recipients of the National Award of Ukraine in Science and Technology for “Development of technology for industrial production of large scintillation crystals for various applications”.

 He was conferred on title of Honored Scientist and Technician of Ukraine in 1998.

 He was awarded an Order of Merit of the third degree in 2006, and the second degree in 2009, and the first degree in 2013.

 In 2002 B. Grynyov was awarded Ukrainian Cabinet of Ministers’ Charter.

 He was awarded The First Award of Joint Institute for Nuclear Research in 2006.

 He received the G. V. Kurdyumov award of the NAS of Ukraine in 2004 and its V. I. Trefilov Award in 2009.

 In 2008 he was awarded the Honorary Doctorate of Science by Hanyang University (Seoul, South Korea) for his contribution in establishing scientific and technical cooperation between Ukraine and South Korea.

 B. Grynyov was awarded the Friendship order of Russian Federation in 2011 (returned).

 In 2016 he was awarded as Honorary Doctorate of Science of V.N.
 Karazin Kharkiv National University (Kharkiv, Ukraine).

 In 2016 Borys Grynyov was one of the recipients of the Prize of the Cabinet of Ministers of Ukraine for the development and implementation of innovative technologies for "Development and implementation of advanced technologies for creating sophisticated detector modules based on key high-tech components with aluminum switching systems for detecting particles in high energy physics experiments".

+In 2025 Borys Grynyov received the international prize "Breakthrough Prize in Fundamental Physics".

+Awarded the Medal of Prince Yaroslav the Wise V degree (2017), IV degree (2021), III degree (2026).